 - 1. Right click over the toolbar background area and choose Customize toolbar ... from the menu.
 This will open the Customize menus/toolbar dialog with Main toolbar selected. - 2.
 In the first column, right-click on the name of the tool that you wish to modify.
 From the context menu choose Highlight with animation based on toggle state. - 3.
-A submenu of options will be displayed.
-These are explained below. - 4.
-Make your choice or choices from this submenu. - 5.
+A submenu of options will be displayed. (explained below.
+Make your choice(s) from this submenu.) - 4.
 Click the Apply button.
 When you have finished making your changes click on OK.